 First-Year Seminars focus on a core of classic readings complemented by texts that reflect the professors' special expertise.
 Through analytical reading, writing, and discussion, you’ll develop your critical, interpretive and expressive skills.

 Upper-Level Seminars offer the opportunity for sophomores, juniors, and seniors to engage in-depth inquiry into specialized and innovative research areas that may cross conventional boundaries between disciplines.
-These courses can fulfill general education requirements, or they can be taken as electives.
+These courses fulfill BHP requirements and may also fulfill ONE of the following - a general education requirement (e.g., a Disciplinary Perspective OR the Global Perspectives), a major requirement, or an elective.
 Read about upper-level seminars that are currently being offered, or about courses that have been offered in the past (and may be offered again).

 You can also view sample syllabi from upper-level seminars, offering you the opportunity for an in-depth inquiry into specialized and innovative research areas that may cross conventional boundaries between disciplines.
 These courses usually count as core requirements.
 They may also be taken as electives.